forwardemail/forwardemail.net/app/views/faq/index.md

 Note that we will do a "Friendly-From" rewrite on the emails if and only if the DMARC policy of the sender was `p=reject`, AND it has a passing SPF, AND no DKIM signatures were aligned with the "From" header.
 This means that we will alter the "From" header on the message, set "X-Original-From", and also set a "Reply-To" if it was not already set.
 We will also re-seal the ARC seal on the message after altering these headers.

-We also use smart-parsing of error messages at every level of our stack \&mndash; in our code, DNS requests, Node.js internals, HTTP requests (e.g. 408, 413, and 429 are mapped to the SMTP response code of 421 if the recipient is a webhook), and mail server responses (e.g. responses with "defer" or "slowdown" would be retried as 421 errors).
+We also use smart-parsing of error messages at every level of our stack – in our code, DNS requests, Node.js internals, HTTP requests (e.g. 408, 413, and 429 are mapped to the SMTP response code of 421 if the recipient is a webhook), and mail server responses (e.g. responses with "defer" or "slowdown" would be retried as 421 errors).

 Our logic is dummy-proof and it will also retry for TLS/SSL errors, connection issues, and more.
 The goal with dummy-proofing is to maximize deliverability to all recipients for a forwarding configuration.